szilard/benchm-ml/README.md

 it is easy to build
 the trees in parallel using all the cores and combine them at the end.

-The [Python](2-rf/2.py) implementation is fast, more memory efficient and uses all the cores.
+The [Python](2-rf/2.py) implementation is faster, more memory efficient and uses all the cores.
 Variables needed to be one-hot encoded (which is more involved than for R) and for *n* = 10M doing this exhausted all the memory.
-However, even if using a larger machine with 250GB of memory (and 140GB free for RF after transforming all the data) the Python implementation runs out of memory and crashes.
+However, even if using a larger machine with 250GB of memory (and 140GB free for RF after transforming all the data) the Python implementation runs out of memory and crashes for this larger size.

-To make it clear, this does not mean Python is better than R for machine learning.
+To make it clear, this does not mean Python is better than R for machine learning even for the mid-range of sizes.
 This has nothing to do with R/Python, it has to do with the particular C/Fortran implementation of the tree training algorithm used in the randomForest R package vs the scikit-learn library.
 In fact as we'll see later, R's GBM package is better than Python's for boosting.
 In other cases (e.g. linear SVM) both R and Python wrap the same C++ library (LibLinear).

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals with categorical variables automatically.
-The accuracy for *n* = 100K and 1M is lower than for the Python version.
+It is also more accurate than R/Python, and the AUC plot looks almost too good (maybe require more investigation).

 [Spark](2-rf/5b-spark.txt) implementation is slow, provides the lowest accuracy and disappointingly (for a "big data" system) it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M.